dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-Similar to other protocol declarations, this declares that LoggedIn RIB **needs** the functionality of dismissing a ViewControllable.
+Similar to other protocol declarations, this declares that the `LoggedIn` RIB **needs** the functionality of dismissing a `ViewControllable`.

-Then we'll update the cleanupViews method of the `LoggedInRouter` to dismiss the views the `currentChild`'s view controller:
+Then we'll update the `cleanupViews` method of the `LoggedInRouter` to dismiss the  view controller of the current child RIB:

 ```swift
 func cleanupViews() {